sonjaove/progg-and-DS-from-IITM/TDS_notes/data_prep/data_prepration.md

     files.download('report.html')
     ```

-    these lines of code generate a pretty good report of the data at hand, showing correlation b/w the variables and trends in the data.
+    these lines of code generate a pretty good report of the data at hand, showing correlation b/w the variables and trends in the data and outliers, also gives warnings.

+2. `pillow` library:

+    - makes the image porcessing easy, just write a script for the images and the changes in the images will be done.

+    - it can alos be pretty useful for data visulaization.
+    ```python
+    # for installing the library
+    pip install Pillow #this does it, but you might need some external libraries as well, incase an error accures during installation.

+    from PIL import Image #or any other module you want to exp with.

+    # Open an image file
+    image = Image.open('path/to/image.jpg')

+    # Display basic information about the image
+    print(f"Image format: {image.format}")
+    print(f"Image size: {image.size}")
+    print(f"Image mode: {image.mode}")

+    # Resize the image
+    resized_image = image.resize((800, 600))

+    # Save the resized image
+    resized_image.save('path/to/resized_image.jpg')

+    # Convert the image to grayscale
+    grayscale_image = image.convert('L')

+    # Save the grayscale image
+    grayscale_image.save('path/to/grayscale_image.jpg')

+    # Rotate the image by 90 degrees
+    rotated_image = image.rotate(90)

+    # Save the rotated image
+    rotated_image.save('path/to/rotated_image.jpg')
+    ```

 ------------------------------------------------------------------------------------------------------------------------------------------

 # References: